A Rabo de Toro Oxtail Stew Recipe

 - Check the seasoning again before serving with the fried potatoes.

-If you liked this, see my other posts in this series in which I search for and learn to make quintessential regional dishes, including a chocolate snack with a Michelin-starred chef in Barcelona, Lamb Tajine in Morocco, and Cassoulet in Ceret.
+If you liked this, see my other posts in The Dish series in which I search for and learn to make quintessential regional dishes, including a chocolate snack with a Michelin-starred chef in Barcelona, Lamb Tajine in Morocco, and Cassoulet in Ceret.